 How to participate?

-- Innovative partnerships developed in order to improve outreach and/or accessibility in adult education
+- Innovative partnerships developed to improve the connection between digitalization and democracy in adult learning and education.

-Programmes can but need not be supported by the European Commission.
-They can but need not be Grundtvig projects.
+Programmes or initiatives can but need not be supported by the European Commission.
 They can, but need not be Erasmus+ projects.